nimbleflux/wayli/charts/wayli/README.md

 - Kubernetes 1.19+
 - Helm 3.2.0+
-- PersistentVolume provisioner support in the underlying infrastructure (for Supabase)
+- PersistentVolume provisioner support in the underlying infrastructure (for Fluxbase)

 ## Installation